eyre-rs/eyre/README.md

 ## Comparison to thiserror

-Use Anyhow if you don't care what error type your functions return, you just want it to be easy.
+Use Eyre if you don't care what error type your functions return, you just want it to be easy.
 This is common in application code.
 Use [thiserror] if you are a library that wants to design your own dedicated error type(s) so that on failures the caller gets exactly the information that you choose.